 4.4.4 Developing modern technological infrastructures by promoting supporting ecosystem that can enable collaboration in research and development between Thai private sector, universities and world’s leading academic or research institutions in order to create and transfer basic and advanced technology to be practically used for commercial purposes, accurately respond to user needs, both in public and private sectors; imposing digital gateway regulation and enhancing knowledge and opportunities for the people to gain access to various forms of broadband network in adequacy to their residence; ensuring a single standard for digital services provided by the public and private sectors and sufficient frequencies required for quality and affordable services; promoting digital platform businesses to create employment and enhance efficiency in service and administration of both the public and private sectors; ensuring connection security with global digital networks; promoting the use of data science, AI and robots, as well as user orientated design in manufacturing and service sectors in order to enhance competitiveness; utilising available data from various reliable sources in development of human capital and society, based on good governance and privacy infringement protection, of which coverage extended to cybercrime; ensuring energy security with key focuses on infrastructure development and efficient energy management based on fair competition and appropriate prices, alternative energy infrastructure to support the manufacturing, transport, and service sectors, increases in renewable and alternative energy usage, smart grid development; developing and attracting a pool of national and international science and technology experts in universities and research institutions through effective mechanisms in order to have a skilled set of personals equipped with knowledge and capacity required for advanced technology application; promoting research works that can further be practically developed by the public and private sectors in national competitiveness enhancement.

-4.4.5 Maintain and enhance macro-economic stability by implementing flexible monetary and fiscal policies to effectively deal with unanticipated fluctuations caused by internal and external factors; developing related policies to be responsive to the future global situations and business trends; connecting Thailand’s trade and investment with overseas in order to develop the country to become a trading nation; ensuring balanced access to financial services through immunity building for Thai economy amidst global economic volatility, strengthening the country’s and local’s economy; expanding trade and investment cooperation to gain access to new markets with potential in order to become a fully integrated trading nation; ensuring the maintenance of sustainable fiscal climate through proactive budget allocation, both area and strategic based, increased efficiency in government revenue collection, tax base expansion, and tax collection on new items to accurately respond to rapidly changing economic context; sustaining monetary stability in order to create enabling environments for investment and business operation, through a stable financial system and price management, transparent and flexible monetary policies, promotion of effective market mechanisms; ensuring both public and private sectors to be equipped with risk assessment and management tools and have institutional mechanisms in place to effectively oversee the financial sector’s stability and promote the sector’s effectiveness; promoting competitiveness among service providers; ensuring technology promoting environment in financial services; developing related financial infrastructures; and amending rules and regulations considered as obstacles to financial and business innovation.
+4.4.5 Maintaining and enhancing macro-economic stability by implementing flexible monetary and fiscal policies to effectively deal with unanticipated fluctuations caused by internal and external factors; developing related policies to be responsive to the future global situations and business trends; connecting Thailand’s trade and investment with overseas in order to develop the country to become a trading nation; ensuring balanced access to financial services through immunity building for Thai economy amidst global economic volatility, strengthening the country’s and local’s economy; expanding trade and investment cooperation to gain access to new markets with potential in order to become a fully integrated trading nation; ensuring the maintenance of sustainable fiscal climate through proactive budget allocation, both area and strategic based, increased efficiency in government revenue collection, tax base expansion, and tax collection on new items to accurately respond to rapidly changing economic context; sustaining monetary stability in order to create enabling environments for investment and business operation, through a stable financial system and price management, transparent and flexible monetary policies, promotion of effective market mechanisms; ensuring both public and private sectors to be equipped with risk assessment and management tools and have institutional mechanisms in place to effectively oversee the financial sector’s stability and promote the sector’s effectiveness; promoting competitiveness among service providers; ensuring technology promoting environment in financial services; developing related financial infrastructures; and amending rules and regulations considered as obstacles to financial and business innovation.